asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 	c := cluster.New(system, clusterConfig)

 	// Start as a cluster member.
-	// Use StartClient() when this process is not a member of cluster nodes but required to send messages to cluster grains. c.Start()
+	// Use StartClient() when this process is not a member of cluster members but required to send messages to cluster grains. c.Start()

 	// Run till signal comes